 During its first thirty five years of existence (1886 to about 1901), Wiarton grew at a tremendous rate.
 In the midst of this expansion, a local general store-owner, Joseph Robinson, decided to erect a two-storey red-brick structure on his lot at the southwest corner of Berford and George Streets.
 The tenders for construction were announced in April 1888 and the $6000 building was finished in early 1889, despite a shortage of brick.
 On the ground floor, the northern half of the building was originally home to Robinson's store, while the southern half was occupied by the owners of the Wiarton furniture factory, Siemon and Hill, as a retail outlet.
 The second floor served as a hall that was rented out for various social functions such as travelling acting troupes.

 Over the next decade, Robinson Hall continued to serve as a hall/retail space, although its tennants changed.
 Siemon and Hill sold their retail furniture store to J.L Lindsay in 1891, who subsequently sold out to S.A.
 Perry in 1893.
 Mr. Robinson's space to the north was taken over around 1893 by the Echo bookstore, associated with the Wiarton Echo newspaper.
-By 1898, Joseph Robinson had moved to Owen Sound, a sign of things to come.
+By 1898, Joseph Robinson had moved to Owen Sound, pointing to a new future for the building he left behind.

-Figure W19A below shows an excellent view of Robinson Hall in early 1899.
+Figure W19B below shows an excellent view of Robinson Hall in early 1899.
 S. A. Perry's furniture store is visible in the left-hand side of the building.

-Figure W19A: Robinson Hall shortly before its conversion to Wiarton's Town Hall (c.
+Figure W19B: Robinson Hall shortly before its conversion to Wiarton's Town Hall (c.
 1899).

 In July of 1899 the town voted in favour of a bylaw to purchase Robinson Hall as the official Town Hall, and the town's new council chamber was officially opened in February of 1900.
 At the same time, the hall's distinctive 75 foot bell tower was added to its northwest rear corner and the town finally ordered its larger 800 pound bell in June of that year.
 The hall was also fitted out at that time with a collection of new electric lights which garnered much attention in the press.